Git Storage Guide

 Tackler has integrated and native support for GIT version control system.

-This means that tackler will process accounting data directly from Git repository, which could be "bare".
-Point of history for accounting data could be selected by all normal Git’s way of references, and version metadata will be included directly to the generated reports.
-This also means that generated reports are always made out of well known and well defined state of accounting data.
+Point of history for accounting data could be selected by all normal Git’s way of references, and SCM metadata is included directly to the reports.

 -